Lorddragonfira/sixpack/README.md

 # Rules

-- To take ownership of our work and to always be proud of our achievements and use our mistakes for room for growth.
+- To take ownership of our work and to always be proud of our achievements and use our mistakes for room for growth
 - To take responsility of our actions.
 - Plenty of respectful communication to value each others boundries.
 - Courage to push boundries and take risks.